 IC – CEPA

-Chile is the third largest trading partner for Indonesia in South America after Brazil and Argentina (2018).
-On December 14, 2017 became an important history in bilateral relations between Indonesia - Chile.
-Because, the two countries signed the approval of a comprehensive economic partnership known as Indonesia-Chile Comprehensive Economic Partnership Agreement (IC-CEPA).
-This approval was signed by the Indonesian Minister of Trade, Mr. Enggartiasto Lukita and Minister of Foreign Affairs Chile, Mr. Heraldi Munoz Valenzuela.
+Chile is Indonesia's third-largest trading partner in South America after Brazil and Argentina (2018).
+December 14, 2017, marked a significant milestone in bilateral relations between Indonesia and Chile.
+The two countries signed a comprehensive economic partnership agreement known as the Indonesia-Chile Comprehensive Economic Partnership Agreement (IC-CEPA).
+The agreement was signed by the Indonesian Minister of Trade, Enggartiasto Lukita, and the Chilean Minister of Foreign Affairs, Heraldi Munoz Valenzuela.

-The aim of IC - CEPA is to encourage equitable economic growth and development, encourage cooperation in several potential fields between the two countries, stimulate Indonesian business actors to target non-traditional markets, and make Chile a link for Indonesian export products in Latin America.
+The aim of the IC-CEPA is to encourage equitable economic growth and development, encourage cooperation in several potential fields between the two countries, stimulate Indonesian business actors to target non-traditional markets, and make Chile a hub for Indonesian export products in Latin America.

-Indonesian products that receive a 0% tariff on the Chilean market include agricultural products, fishery products and manufactured products.
-Meanwhile, Chilean products that receive a 0% tariff on the Indonesian market include agricultural and fishery products, mining products and industrial products. (ros)
+Indonesian products that receive a 0% tariff in the Chilean market include agricultural products, fisheries products, and manufactured goods.
+Meanwhile, Chilean products that receive a 0% tariff in the Indonesian market include agricultural and fisheries products, mining products, and industrial products. (ros)

 http://feb.unair.ac.id/index.php/download/download-materi-seminar.html?download=289 :factsheet-ic-cepa